MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/configure.md

 An important Windows Firewall feature you can use to mitigate damage during an active attack is the *shields up* mode.
 It's an informal term referring to an easy method a firewall administrator can use to temporarily increase security in the face of an active attack.

-Shields up can be achieved by checking **Block all incoming connections, including those in the list of allowed apps** setting found in either the Windows Settings app or .
+Shields up can be achieved by checking **Block all incoming connections, including those in the list of allowed apps** setting found in either the Windows Settings app or Control Panel.

 ![Incoming connections.](images/fw06-block.png)

-*Figure 6: Windows settings App/Windows Security/Firewall Protection/Network Type*

 :::image type="content" alt-text="Firewall cpl." source="images/fw07-legacy.png":::

-*Figure 7: Legacy firewall.cpl*

 By default, the Windows Firewall blocks everything unless there's an exception rule created.
-This setting overrides the exceptions.
+The *shield up* option overrides the exceptions.
 For example, the Remote Desktop feature automatically creates firewall rules when enabled.
 However, if there's an active exploit using multiple ports and services on a host, you can, instead of disabling individual rules, use the shields up mode to block all inbound connections, overriding previous exceptions, including the rules for Remote Desktop.
 The Remote Desktop rules remain intact but remote access won't work as long as shields up is activated.

 Once the emergency is over, uncheck the setting to restore regular network traffic.

-## Create outbound rules
+## Outbound rules considerations

 What follows are a few general guidelines for configuring outbound rules.

 - The default configuration of Blocked for Outbound rules can be considered for certain highly secure environments.
-However, the Inbound rule configuration should never be changed in a way that Allows traffic by default
+However, the Inbound rule configuration should never be changed in a way that allows traffic by default
-- It's recommended to Allow Outbound by default for most deployments for the sake of simplification around app deployments, unless the enterprise prefers tight security controls over ease-of-use
+- It's recommended to Allow Outbound by default for most deployments for the sake of simplification around app deployments, unless the organization prefers tight security controls over ease-of-use
-- In high security environments, an inventory of all enterprise-spanning apps must be taken and logged by the administrator or administrators.
+- In high security environments, an inventory of all apps should be logged and maintained.
 Records must include whether an app used requires network connectivity.
-Administrators need to create new rules specific to each app that needs network connectivity and push those rules centrally, via group policy (GP), Mobile Device Management (MDM), or both (for hybrid or co-management environments)
+Administrators need to create new rules specific to each app that needs network connectivity and push those rules centrally, via GPO or CSP.

-For tasks related to creating outbound rules, see [Checklist: Creating Outbound Firewall Rules](checklist-creating-outbound-firewall-rules.md).

 ## Document your changes